 Technology lessons will begin in Week 3 at Karori West Normal School.
 Students have the opportunity to take part in cooking, sewing, electronics, and woodwork.
 Students who have the morning session on Monday mornings need to be at school by 8.30am otherwise they may miss the bus.
 Further information will be given to your child in their first session at Karori West Normal technology centre.

 Our timetable for Term 1 and continuing into Term 2 is

 Week 3 to Week 9 - 13th Feb to Tuesday 21st March

 There will be no cooking or food technology that involves nuts or eggs.
 The teachers at Karori West have been given all necessary medical information and any medication needed will be taken down with us.

 We are happy for students who live nearer to Karori West to meet at the Technology centre on the Monday morning if we have written permission stating this.
 In the afternoon if you would prefer your child to leave for home from Karori West on either the Monday or Tuesday, we need written permission as well.

 We are all looking forward to a busy, fun and rewarding year.
 Please feel free to contact us at any stage; sometimes addressing a small issue early on works really well in keeping the best learning happening for your child.
-The best way to contact us is by the email addresses included above.
+The best way to contact us is generally by our emails above.